mouuff/go-rocket-update/README.md

 This package update provides functionality to implement secure, self-updating Go programs.

-It provides the flexibility to implement different updating user experiences like auto-updating, or manual user-initiated updates from different sources.
+It provides the flexibility to implement different updating user experiences like auto-updating, or manual user-initiated updates, and updates from different sources.

 ![Go rocket image](docs/social.png)
 *The gopher in this image was created by [Takuya Ueda][tu], licensed under [Creative Commons 3.0 Attributions license][cc3-by].*